 As a result of the Site Based Planning, an Enrichment Committee has formed to reinforce the curriculum, providing enrichment to all students.
 Each year, students are exposed to the Star Lab with grade level appropriate curriculum.
 Site Based Planning is also responsible for the focus on Technology, Character Education and the emphasis on the importance of excellent communication.
-Duffy has an award winning web site supported by our PTO web site, which also won the CABE Communication award that brings current information to the Duffy parents and community members.
+Duffy has an award winning web site supported by our PTO web site, which was also a past winner of the CABE Communication Award, ensuring strong communication to the Duffy parents and community members.